 Nine participants, including Computrols’ customers and distribution partners, took part in a three-day training program outlining the basics of Computrols Building Automation Software (CBAS).
 The training sessions were guided by Director of Research & Development and the original creator of CBAS, Mike Donlon.

 The training began Tuesday, March 14 with a high-level overview of the software.
 Some of the topics covered in the morning session were views (text, hardware, and graphics), point command and program screen, schedules, and control loops.
 In the afternoon, the group jumped into some hands-on exercises in which they did basic programming such as adding controllers and points.
 Technical Support Manager, George Hingle, joined the class to assist with this portion of the training.
-Continue reading Dealers and Customers Participate in Computrols Level I CBAS Training
+Continue reading Distributors and Customers Participate in Computrols Level I CBAS Training

 You always hear about how hard work will eventually pay off, but in the case of Computrols CEO, Drew Mire, it really did.